Filter Results

 -

-An Open-Label, Multiple-Center, Phase IIa/IIb Clinical Trial to Evaluate the Efficacy, Safety and Tolerability of VG161 in the Treatment of Patients With Hepatocellular Carcinoma or Intrahepatic Cholangiocarcinoma
+An Open-Label, Multiple-Center, Phase IIa/IIb Clinical Trial to Evaluate the Efficacy, Safety and Tolerability of VG161 as monotherapy and in combination with Nivolumab for Treatment of Patients with Hepatocellular Carcinoma or Intrahepatic Cholangiocarcinoma

 Rochester, Minn.,